numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

     This NEP is third in a series:

-    - :ref:`NEP 40 <NEP40>` explains the shortcomings of NumPy's dtype implementation.
+    - :ref:`NEP40` explains the shortcomings of NumPy's dtype implementation.

-    - :ref:`NEP 41 <NEP41>` gives an overview of our proposed replacement.
+    - :ref:`NEP41` gives an overview of our proposed replacement.

     - NEP 42 (this document) describes the new design's datatype-related APIs.

-    - :ref:`NEP 43 <NEP43>` describes the new design's API for universal functions.
+    - :ref:`NEP43` describes the new design's API for universal functions.

 ******************************************************************************